Zachlesk/Zachlesk/README.md

 </div>

-  <h4 style="text-align: center"> 🎯 MERN Stack Developer with emphasis on Node.js, with proficency in JavaScript and package managers. </h4>
+<h4 style="text-align: center"> 🎯  Web Developer with emphasis on Node.js and PHP, with proficency in JavaScript. </h4>

 <p>  <h4 style="text-align: center"> 💬 I love learning and staying on top of the latest trends in web development!
 I am always willing to collaborate on exciting projects and contribute my experience in creating high-quality technology solutions. </h4> </p>